Carlos-Vera/BravesChat/readme.txt

 == Installation ==

-1. Upload the `braves-chat` folder to the `/wp-content/plugins/` directory.
+1. Upload the `braveschat` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin from the **Plugins** menu in WordPress.
 3. Go to **BravesChat → Settings** and enter your N8N webhook URL.
 4. (Optional) Customize colors, texts, and position under **Appearance**.